KarimElbasiouni/Simplist/README.md

 # Simplist
-This is my first project using React.js which has helped me tremendously in understanding fundamental concepts in React.js coding.
+This is my first project using React.js which has helped me tremendously in understanding fundamental concepts in React.js.

 IMPORTANT: Please note that this app is inspired by [todoist](https://todoist.com/)

 # Preview